 The other primary nutrient monitored in the watershed is phosphorus, an essential life element for plants.
 Excess phosphorus can lead to eutrophication and increased algae growth in the river.
 The median level for all sites is below the state standard during baseflow conditions (Figure 3).
 Elevated concentrations were recorded during runoff and snowmelt events at all monitoring events throughout the season.
-Highest variability is seen at VR24 (most upstream site), SB802, and VR803 (most downstream site monitored by the VRWJPO.
+Highest variability is seen at VR24 (most upstream site), and VR803 (most downstream site monitored by the VRWJPO), and VR0020 (most downstream site in watershed; monitored for Met Council).

-Low dissolved oxygen concentrations following runoff events were common at several sites (Figure 4).
-The median dissolved oxygen levels met the standard for both 2A and 2B stream sites during baseflow conditions.
-NC801 and NC808 have the lowest recorded levels during baseflow, but the median level above the standard at similar levels to other sites.
-Median levels at the two sites on North Creek were below the standard during runoff sampling (SC806 (South Creek) was at the standard); individual event violations occur at several sites during runoff conditions.
+Low dissolved oxygen concentrations for single event runoff events were common at several sites, but median stayed above the standard (Figure 4).
+All median dissolved oxygen levels met the standard for both 2A and 2B stream sites during baseflow conditions, except SC806.
+NC801 and NC808 have historically had the lowest recorded levels during baseflow, but both SC806 and VR804 had lower levels in 2021.
+Dissolved oxygen levels during snowmelt conditions were high and SC806 had the highest variability of all monitoring sites.

 High levels of total suspended solids (contributing to turbid, cloudy, water) following runoff events were also common at several sites (Figure 5).
 In conversation with Minnesota Pollution Control Agency (MPCA) staff, it was determined that the 2B warmwater sites in the Vermillion River watershed should be assessed using the Central River Nutrient Region total suspended solids standard (30 mg/L) instead of the South River Nutrient Region standard (65 mg/L) as was previously done.
 Sample medians were at or below (meeting) the state standard at all stations during baseflow conditions.
-Standard exceedances occurred during runoff conditions at all monitoring water sites, particularly at VR24 and SB802.
-None of the eight sites had exceedances during snowmelt events.
+Standard exceedances occurred during runoff conditions at all monitoring water sites, particularly at SC806, VR803, and VR0020.
+Both individual event and sample median exceedances were seen during snowmelt conditions